GreanBeetle/trivia/README.md

 ### note regarding TypeScript

 TypeScript was used for much of the business logic in the application.
-However, due to time constraints, I did attempt to use TypeScript when defining things like functional components or implementing the Navigation architecture.
+However, due to time constraints, I did not attempt to use TypeScript when defining things like functional components or implementing the Navigation architecture.
 These are implemented using straight up JS.
+FIX THIS

 ### run a build on your mobile device